Holographic Tensor Networks as Tessellations of Geometry: The RT formula in the factorized PEE tensor network

 It is easy to see that, the open legs $A_2\cup A_3$ do not contribute to the entanglement entropy $S_A$, as they just correspond to a set of maximally entangled qudits which make a pure state.
 The only non-zero contribution to $S_A$ comes from the legs $A_1$, which are qudits maximally entangled to the legs $\bar{A}_1$.
 If we set the entanglement contained in each thread to be one, then $S_A$ is just given by the number of threads in $\mathcal{C}^{A\bar{A}}$, which equals to the number of intersections between $\gamma_A$ and the PEE threads.
 Since the density of intersections on $\gamma_{A}$ is $1/(4G)$ everywhere on $\gamma_{A}$, we reproduce the RT formula $S_A=\frac{\text{Area}(\gamma_{A})}{4G}$.

 It is also useful to derive the RT formula using the arguments in \cite{Pastawski:2015qua} for more generic tensor network models.
-To be specific, let us cut the tensor network open along a homologous surface $\mathcal{C}$ whose boundary matches the boundary of $A$, such that the tensor network is divided into two parts $\P$ and $\Q$, which are maps from $\mathcal{C}$ to $A$ and from $\mathcal{C}$ to $\bar{A}$ respectively.
-The boundary state can be written as
+Again, let us cut the tensor network open along a homologous surface $\mathcal{C}$ whose boundary matches the boundary of $A$, such that the tensor network is divided into two parts $\P$ and $\Q$, which are maps from $\mathcal{C}$ to $A$ and from $\mathcal{C}$ to $\bar{A}$ respectively.
+According to the proposition \eqref{prop:orthonormal}, if the tensors $\P$ and $\Q$ are isometries, then $\ket{\Q_{\v{c}}}$ and $\ket{\P_\v{c}}$ are two sets of orthonormal vectors.
+This implies $\rho_{A}$ is proportional to the identity such that the upper bound \eqref{entropybound} for entanglement entropy is saturated.